vvatanabe/dockertestx/README.md

 ### PrepMemcached
 A helper function that sets up test data in a Memcached instance.
 It accepts a list of `memcache.Item` pointers and stores them in the cache with optional expiration times.

+### NewRedis
+This function starts a Redis Docker container using default settings.
+It uses the Redis image (`"redis"`) with the default tag (`"7.2"`).
+It returns a connected `*redis.Client` along with a cleanup function that removes the container after the test is done.

+### NewRedisWithOptions
+Similar to other services, `NewRedisWithOptions` allows you to customize the container's settings through `RunOption` functions and host configuration options.
+This provides flexibility in configuring the Redis container for specific test scenarios.

+### PrepRedis
+A helper function that sets up test data in a Redis instance.
+It accepts a map of key-value pairs and stores them in the cache with optional expiration times.

+### PrepRedisList
+A helper function that sets up list data in a Redis instance.
+It accepts a key and a list of values to be stored.

+### PrepRedisHash
+A helper function that sets up hash data in a Redis instance.
+It accepts a key and a map of field-value pairs to be stored.

+### PrepRedisSet
+A helper function that sets up set data in a Redis instance.
+It accepts a key and a list of members to be stored.

+### PrepRedisSortedSet
+A helper function that sets up sorted set data in a Redis instance.
+It accepts a key and a map of member-score pairs to be stored.

 ### NewDockerDB
 A helper function that starts a Docker container with the given run options, waits for the database to be ready, and returns a connected `*sql.DB` along with a cleanup function.